curv3d/curv/docs/language/README.rst

 Interoperability
   Curv is a superset of JSON.
 The type system comprises the 6 JSON data types, plus functions.
-These types exist in every programming language.
 Most JSON programs are also valid Curv programs.

-  JSON is already widely supported as a data interchange format.
+  Since JSON is a standard data interchange format supported by all popular programming languages, this design provides two benefits:

+  * Because the type system is so simple, it's trivial to embed the Curv type system in another programming language.
+    And that makes it feasible to import Curv functions and libraries into other programming languages, or to export Curv code from other languages.
-  Curv can be used as a data interchange format for pure functional data.
+  * Curv can be used as a data interchange format for pure functional data.

 Pure Functional Language
   Curv is a pure functional language.